Jayron003/Market_Research/README.md

 Source:
 >Irorun.com & Urgent10k.ng

-Based on the assessment, it was found that Irorun has a better user-friendly interface compared to Urgent10k.
-Their website is more informative and provides a comprehensive understanding of their products.
+Based on information derived from both website, it was found that Irorun has a better user-friendly interface compared to Urgent10k.
+Irorun website was more informative and provided a comprehensive understanding of their products.
 Additionally, `Irorun` offers a loyalty program with zero interest, which promotes customer retention.

 Google Play Store
 Lenders         | Rating   | Reviews  | Downloads